What is Shmirah?

 Helpful Traits of an Area Coordinator

 Certain personality traits can serve an Area Coordinator well.
-Some that have been assets to the current Area Coordinator are listed below.
+Here are some that have been assets to the current Area Coordinator.

 - Expects to live in the community for an extended period of time

-- Passionate about serving Jewish deceased in both spiritual and ritual terms
+- Passionate about serving Jewish deceased in both spiritual and ritual forms

-- Willing and able to interface respectfully with people from across the entire Jewish community, from Orthodox to Reform/Reconstructionist and the unaffiliated
+- Willing and able to interact respectfully with people from across the entire Jewish community, from Orthodox to Reform/Reconstructionist and the unaffiliated

-- Comfortable allowing each congregation to make its own rules for caring for its deceased, and allowing each shomer to make their own decisions on how and when to serve
+- Comfortable having each congregation make its own rules, and having each shomer make their own decisions on how and when to serve

 - Computer literate